aphalo/romnidriver/README.md

 ## Installation

+In package ‘rOmniDriver’ (\>= 0.1.16), when initialization fails during loading, option `"rOmniDriver.offline"` is set to `TRUE` so that packages that include this package in their `Suggests:` can detect whether the connection to Java and the OmniDriver driver are active or not.
+This makes it possible to disable specific functions rather than the dependent package failing to load.
+The instructions below are to be followed when on-line access to spectrometers is needed.
+If this is not the case, Java and OmniDriver do not need to be installed, and in some cases not even this package needs to be installed.

 OmniDriver from Ocean Insight is written in the computer language Java.
-To access the functions in this driver from R, we need to use a bridge between the two computer languages, which is provided by R package ‘rJava’ available from CRAN. ‘rJava’ requires that the Java JDK, the development kit, is installed.
-Installed only Java JRE runtime is not enough in this case, although it is for many other programs written in Java.
+To access the functions in this driver from R, we need to use a bridge between the two computer languages, which is provided by R package ‘rJava’ available from CRAN. ‘rJava’ requires that the Java JDK, the Java development kit, is installed.
+Installing only the Java JRE, the Java runtime environment, is not enough in this case, although it is for many other programs written in Java.
+In other words being able to run other Java programs does not ensure that the needed JDK is already installed.

 Of the different Java implementations, **Oralcle’s Java 8 is known to work with ‘rJava’ and OmniDriver**.
 The ‘rJava’ package sometimes fails